mattxlee/config_nvim/README.md

 * You need to install Git or the git related plugin will be disabled automatically.

+* You need to install `universal-ctags` to use ctags from nvim.
+Under macOS, you can use Homebrew to install it `brew install universal-ctags`.

 * You need to install silver ag searcher on your system in order to search text from all files in your project.
 For example, you can use Homebrew to install the searcher by typing the command `brew install the_silver_searcher`.

 ## Install